UMMS-Biocore/bootcamp/session8/session8.md

 ## Exercise 1: Filtering, Feature Selection and Dimensionality Reduction of Skin Data

+We will use the "ex_sc_skin" dataset during exercises.
+It is already defined as an ExpressionSet Object so you wont have to use "construct_ex_sc" function.

 1. Filter out low quality reads of the skin data using function we just have learned about.

 ```
 # calc_libsize(ex_sc, suffix = "raw")
 # plot_density(ex_sc)
 # pre_filter(ex_sc)
 ```

-2. take a subset of genes/features
+2. Take a subset of genes/features

 ```
 # subset_genes(ex_sc)
 ```

-3. We can then sort and index this bam file to compare with rsem alignments.
-You will learn the details about sorting and indexing in the next exercise before visualization.
+3. Apply dimensionality reduction and visualize the tsne plot

 ```
 # dim_reduce(ex_sc)
 # plot_tsne_metadata(ex_sc)
 ```

 ## Clustering

 Now that we have dimension reduced data we can try clustering it!
 Clustering algorithms often require you to specify a parameter.
-This is either the number of clusters, or parameter that represents some "resolution" which might represents a threshold for the similarity between expression profiles of barcodes.
+This is either the number of clusters, or parameter that represents some "resolution".

 The "SignallingSingleCell" package incorporates a Spectral Clustering method that assumes the number of clusters, and we will assume that the data has 6 clusters!

 ```
-ex_sc <- cluster_sc(ex_sc, dimension = "Comp", method = "spectral", num_clust = 6)
+ex_sc <- cluster_sc(ex_sc, dimension = "Comp", method = "spectral", num_clust = 5)

 table(pData(ex_sc)$Cluster)

-## Cluster1 Cluster2 Cluster3 Cluster4 Cluster5 Cluster6
+## Cluster1 Cluster2 Cluster3 Cluster4 Cluster5
-##       55     1591     1016      338      862      217
+##      852      962      338     1593       67

 plot_tsne_metadata(ex_sc, color_by = "Cluster", title = "Spectral Cluster on iPCA components")
 ```